jabocg/Pytermount/README.md

 `ncurses`.

 The terminal window is 53 characters wide and 22 lines tall.
-The actual password selection windows are 12 characters wide and 17 lines tall.
+The actual password selection window is broken into 2 sections that are 12 characters wide and 17 lines tall.
 This gives us 204 characters to work with.
 Two words will always be at least one word length apart from the next one.

 ## Requirements